PhilippeW83440/SDCND/CarND-Behavioral-Cloning-P3/writeup_template.md

 At the end of the process, the vehicle is able to drive autonomously, at full speed 30 mph, around the track without leaving the road, endlessly, on track1.

-For track2, I still need to record good training data (I have some hard times trying to drive it manually)
+For track2, I still need to record good training data (I have some hard times trying to drive it manually).

 ####2.
 Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)

-![alt text][image1]
+The final model architecture corresponds to  Nvidia End to End Learning for Self-Driving Cars + dropouts.

 ####3.
 Creation of the Training Set & Training Process

 To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:
+Here is an example image of center lane driving + associated left and right camera:

+![alt text][image1]
 ![alt text][image2]
+![alt text][image3]

 I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
 These images show what a recovery looks like starting from ... :

-![alt text][image3]
 ![alt text][image4]
 ![alt text][image5]
+![alt text][image6]
+![alt text][image7]
+![alt text][image8]

 Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
+To augment the data sat, I also flipped images and angles thinking that this would helps the model to generalize.
 For example, here is an image that has then been flipped:

-![alt text][image6]
+![alt text][image11]
-![alt text][image7]
+![alt text][image12]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+After the collection process, I had 7874 images corresponding to a "normal track" + 1458 images corresponding to "recovery operatios".

-I finally randomly shuffled the data set and put 20% of the data into a validation set.
+I  randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 4 as evidenced by the histoty plot: